Germany: Vaccine advisory panel backs Novavax COVID jab | DW | 03.02.2022

 Germany's expert panel on vaccine use (the StiKo) recommends the protein-based jab as a first vaccination for adults, but says booster shots should be mRNA vaccines.

-Germany's expert vaccine commission, the Standing Committee on Vaccination (StiKo), on Thursday issued a recommendation for the approval of the Novavax COVID vaccine for adults.
+Germany's expert vaccine commission, the Standing Committee on Vaccination (StiKo), on Thursday issued a recommendation for approval of the Novavax COVID-19 vaccine for adults.

 The protein-based shot uses a more conventional technology than the messenger RNA (mRNA) vaccines that have proven the most effective during the pandemic — some therefore hope it might help address vaccine hesitancy.